We care, and it shows!

-In this video, we are going to talk about uninsured motorist insurance and understanding your Uninsured Motorist Coverage Florida and your vehicle insurance claim.
+In this video, we are going to talk about uninsured motorist insurance and understanding your Uninsured Motorist Coverage Florida and your motor vehicle insurance claim.

-If we’re chatting about this, you’ve been in an auto wreck and it wasn’t your fault that you got into the auto wreck.
+If we’re chatting about this, you’ve been in an auto accident and it wasn’t your fault that you got into the auto accident.

-So now you come to us as your Tampa car accident attorney because you’ve been injured in an auto wreck and you have a claim.
+So now you come to us as your Tampa car accident attorney because you’ve been injured in an automobile accident and you have a claim.

-Well, that’s why we’re going to look for uninsured motorist coverage.
+Well, that’s why we’re going to look for uninsured motorist insurance.

 Understanding First-Party Insurance

-Now, unlike the other driver’s insurance, uninsured motorist coverage is what we call first-party insurance.
-It’s something that usually you’ve purchased through your car insurance company.
-If you personally have not purchased it, maybe you live with someone who has this insurance.
+Now, unlike the other driver’s auto insurance, uninsured motorist coverage is what we call first-party insurance.
+It’s something that usually you’ve purchased through your auto insurance company.
+If you personally have not purchased it, maybe you live with someone who has this auto insurance.

-If that’s not the scenario, perhaps you’re riding shotgun with someone when the accident happened.
-They’re not at fault, someone else still caused the accident or you’re borrowing someone else’s vehicle.
-They could have the uninsured motorists coverage, but it’s this first party insurance coverage.
+If that’s not the scenario, perhaps you’re riding shotgun with someone when the auto accident happened.
+They’re not at fault, someone else still caused the car accident or you’re borrowing someone else’s vehicle.
+They could have the uninsured motorists coverage, but it’s this first-party insurance coverage.

 And what it does is it pretends to be the bad driver’s bodily injury coverage.
-So in other words, it’s insurance coverage that’s been purchased to protect someone who’s been injured by the fault of a bad driver.
+So in other words, it’s insurance coverage that’s been purchased to protect someone who’s got some serious injuries and suffers from property damage by the fault of a bad driver who does not have auto insurance policy.

 How To Know If It Applies To Your Case